 What to do if you get spider mites

 Spider mites are another nasty pest that can persist if not taken care of quickly.
 While aphids can lead to significant damage to your crops, spider mites are just kind of gross.
-They have very little impact on your plant’s health unless left to get out of control.
-Spider mites are tiny insects that weave shiny webs across the tips of your plant’s leaves.
+They have very little impact on your plant's health unless left to get out of control.
+Spider mites — tiny arachnids (not true insects) that thrive in warm, dry conditions — weave shiny webs across the tips of your plant's leaves.
 You will most likely be able to spot the little webs forming and they can grow very quickly.

 To get rid of them, start by cutting off the main infected areas of the plants.
 The best way to do this is to hold the part you are cutting off with a bag so no spider mites fall back into the Garden as you cut.
 Next, mix a 25% rubbing alcohol, 75% water mixture and spray down the leaves of your plants as well as the tray lids of your Garden and the wood as spider mites are able to survive on non-living tissue for up to one week!

 If your Garden gets too many and no matter how hard you try you cannot get rid of them, it is time to say farewell to your plants, perform one last harvest, and clear out your Garden.
 Remove all of your plants and deep clean your Garden.
 Be sure to wipe down the entire Garden with a rubbing alcohol solution to prevent any spider mites from coming back.
 Leave your Garden dry for 48 hours before starting new plants.
 It is best to introduce a test plant first to confirm your spider mites are really gone before getting back to full-scale growing.
 Try planting a basil, arugula, or other fast growing plant and put one where you saw the most spider mites.
+Researchers at Cornell University's Controlled Environment Agriculture program recommend using fast-growing indicator plants like basil as an early warning system to confirm pest eradication before resuming full production.
 If this plant is able to grow for 2-3 weeks with no pests you are in the clear!
-Otherwise, you may need to wipe down your Garden again and double check the pest prevention tips to be sure you are not reintroducing them somehow before you start growing again.
+Otherwise, you may need to wipe down your Garden again and double check the pest prevention tips to be sure you are not reintroducing them somehow — whether through contaminated seed pods or other growing supplies — before you start growing again.